Great job! Your efforts make a difference.

 - The Green Bin program produces compost which is used on farmer’s fields in Eastern Ontario.

-- By fully using your green bin, blue and black box you should be able to divert 70% of your household waste from landfill.
+- By fully using your green, blue and black bins you should be able to divert 70% of your household waste from landfill.
 The Waste Explorer is a helpful tool in determining what bin your waste should go in.

 Household hazardous waste